 Your camera should preferably allow you to control all settings manually – this is where the essence of Aurora photography lies.
-The camera should be light sensitive, i.e. be able to capture images at a high ISO setting without too much noise.
+The camera should be light-sensitive, i.e. be able to capture images at a high ISO setting without too much noise.
 Shoot in RAW format as then you can adjust the white balance of your Aurora images in post-production.
 A suitable lens is extremely important – this should be sharp and bright (aperture f2.8 or larger) and also fairly wide (20 mm or wider).
-Finally, a sturdy tripod is essential, as Aurora photography involves long exposure times and you must therefore keep the camera steady whilst the sensor is active.
-A remote shutter release is highly recommended to minimize risk of camera shake – you can also use the self-timer on your camera.
+Finally, a sturdy tripod is essential, as Aurora photography involves long exposure times and you must, therefore, keep the camera steady whilst the sensor is active.
+A remote shutter release is highly recommended to minimize the risk of camera shake – you can also use the self-timer on your camera.

 There is no universally accepted way of making an Aurora photograph but here are some ‘ground rules’ based on personal experience.
-Set your lens to its widest aperture, to capture as much light as possible in the shortest period of time.
+Set your lens to its widest aperture, to capture as much light as possible in the shortest time.
 Set its focus ring to infinity but make sure to check the focus on location and adjust as necessary, so that the stars are sharp.
 As you will be shooting a moving and dynamic target, a fast exposure time (3-5 seconds) is usually best, to increase your chances of capturing nuances in forms and colors that become blurred at slower exposures.
 This, however, involves a critical trade-off as you will need to use a high ISO setting which in turn leads to more noise.
-In order to find the perfect balance, you need to know your camera and how high you can set the ISO before the noise starts to seriously impair image quality.
+To find the perfect balance, you need to know your camera and how high you can set the ISO before the noise starts to seriously impair image quality.
 This should be your ‘default’ ISO setting and you can then vary the exposure time as the Aurora grows weaker or stronger.
 Weak Aurora displays will typically require exposure times of 10-20 seconds or longer.
 Make sure to double-check your focus at regular intervals, at least after each time that you move the tripod.

 Aurora photography is a nocturnal winter activity.
 Leave your car in a proper parking spot and keep well away from main roads when you start to shoot.
 Other drivers cannot see you well in the night (sometimes not at all) and you also risk getting their headlights into the shot, ruining your photo.
 Please be considerate to other Aurora photographers you may encounter, e.g. by not shining your headlamp into their frames.